Untitled

 - Price range: $18-26 per 250g

 Why it matters: Cauca is the specialty coffee darling of Colombia.
 Higher altitude creates more complex flavors.
 Smaller farms mean more traceability.
 Quality and price both justify the premium.
+If you're exploring value options across origins, our Colombian Coffee Value Guide helps you find quality beans at every price point.

 Best brewing: Pour-over, AeroPress—methods that showcase brightness.